 A building known as the Cloth Hall, on North Street, Headcorn, is said to have served as the parish workhouse.

 A cottage on Sittingbourne Road, Detling, was the parish's workhouse in the early 1800s.
 It is now a private residence known as Workhouse Cottage.

-Hollingbourne (occasionally spelt Hollingbourn) Poor Law Union officially came into existence on 12th October 1835.
+The Hollingbourne (frequently spelled Hollingbourn in older documents) Poor Law Union officially came into existence on 12th October 1835.
 Its operation was overseen by an elected Board of Guardians, one representing each of its 23 constituent parishes as listed below: